-Following its adoption on 22 February, the Work Plan for 201165 implementing the second programme of Community action in the field of health (2008-2013) was published in the Official Journal of the European Union.
+Following its adoption on 22 February, the Work Plan for 2011 implementing the second programme of Community action in the field of health (2008-2013) was published in the Official Journal of the European Union.
 The 2011 Work Plan placed more emphasis and resources on "... a focused cooperation with the Member States".
 The Plan's Smart Growth priority, part of the European Commission strategy for reinvigorating Europe in the next 10 years, specifically included rare diseases within its scope.
 Meanwhile, cancer and rare diseases were priorities under the "Diseases" theme - one of five main areas of focus of the 2011 Work Plan.
-A Call for Proposals for projects, operating grants, conferences and joint actions have been issued by the Executive Agency for Health and Consumers following the publication of the Work Plan66.
+A Call for Proposals for projects, operating grants, conferences and joint actions have been issued by the Executive Agency for Health and Consumers following the publication of the Work Plan.
 According to the announcement, "...This call for proposals is seeking for very specific projects in seven different areas, where only one project per call will be funded; exception will be made for the rare disease networks".
-Grants included in the call included a Joint Action to Support to the implementation of national plans/strategies on rare diseases and related measures to implement Council Recommendation and Commission Communication on rare diseases (i.e. a Joint Action to support the work of the EUCERD) and project grants to support European rare diseases information networks.
+Grants included in the call included a Joint Action to Support to the implementation of national plans/strategies on rare diseases (i.e. a Joint Action to support the work of the EUCERD) and project grants to support European rare diseases information networks.

-The 2012 Work Plan67 of the Health Programme adopted on 1 December 2011 was published in the Official Journal of the European Union on 8 December 2011.
+The 2012 Work Plan of the Health Programme adopted on 1 December 2011 was published in the Official Journal of the European Union on 8 December 2011.
 It set the annual priorities for implementation of the EU Health Programme.
 Based on this decision, the Executive Agency for Health and Consumers (EAHC) launched the calls for proposals for joint actions, operating grants, projects and conference grants.
 Of note to the rare disease community was the Support for European rare diseases information networks project call.